nttcslab/dcase2023_task2_baseline_ae/README.md

 ```

 The options for `02b_test.sh` are the same as those for `01_train.sh`. `02b_test.sh` calculates an anomaly score for each wav file in the directories `data/dcase2023t2/dev_data/raw/<machine_type>/test/` or `data/dcase2023t2/dev_data/raw/<machine_type>/source_test/` and `data/dcase2023t2/dev_data/raw/<machine_type>/target_test/`.
-A csv file for each section including the anomaly scores will be stored in the directory `results/`.
-If the mode is "development", the script also outputs another csv file including AUC, pAUC, precision, recall and F1-score for each section.
+A csv file for each section, including the anomaly scores, will be stored in the directory `results/`.
+If the mode is "development", the script also outputs another csv file, including AUC, pAUC, precision, recall, and F1-score for each section.

 ### 7. Check results